NWebsec/Docs/source/nwebsec/Configuring-csp.rst

 The built-in report handler
 ===========================

 If you configure the report-uri directive, the browser will report CSP violations to that URI (as JSON).
-The CSP standard includes an example of a [CSP violation report](http://www.w3.org/TR/CSP/#sample-violation-report).
+The CSP standard includes an example of a `CSP violation report <http://www.w3.org/TR/CSP/#sample-violation-report>`_.
 There are two things that make it a bit cumbersome to deal with these reports.

 * The report-uri must be a relative URI, so you might have to include a report handler in every one of your applications (unless they're running on the same domain).
 * The browser submits the violation report without session cookies.
 That means you need to poke a hole in your authorization rules to get the requests through.